Herguan University: Operating status

 The University's MBA, MSCS, and MSEE programs operate with approval from the California Department of Consumer Affairs' Bureau for Private Postsecondary Education.
 The Bureau is not an accreditation agency and does not confer accreditation status to educational institutions.

-On August 2, 2012, Immigration and Customs Enforcement (ICE) served Herguan with a notice of intent to withdraw its SEVP certification.
+On August 2, 2012, Immigration and Customs Enforcement (ICE) served Herguan with a notice of intent to withdraw its Student and Exchange Visitor Program (SEVP) certification.
 Herguan's CEO has been indicted on visa fraud charges.

 On September 18, 2012, ICE revoked Herguan's SEVP approval, but rescinded that decision a day later.
 According to ICE, Herguan's lawyer had sent the response to a wrong email address.
 The San Jose Mercury News reported on evidence that Herguan officials tried to get help from local and state politicians regarding the ICE investigation.

 On April 9, 2015, Herguan's former CEO, Jerry Wang, pleaded guilty to visa fraud.

 On April 10, 2015, ICE moved to revoke Herguan's SEVP approval.

 On September 14, 2015, Herguan's former CEO, Jerry Wang, was sentenced to 12 months in prison and forfeiture of $700K for his role in a student visa fraud scheme at Herguan.

 On October 6, 2016, US Immigration and Customs Enforcement (ICE) revoked Herguan's SEVP approval, terminating their ability to enroll foreign students.